Polymath-Saksh/Current-Weather-UI/README.md

 This program includes the following features:

-- A user-defined function called get_key where the API key is stored in the variable API_KEY and returns the value of the API key to the main code.
+- A user-defined function called get_key for 'secret.py' where the API key is stored in the variable API_KEY and returns the value of the API key to the main code.

     ```python
     def get_key():